Steps & activity

 From iPhone or Apple Watch via Apple Health, Fitbit directly, or anything that writes to Google Health Connect on Android (Samsung Health, Garmin, Google Fit).
 Plotted across the week with your target line.

 WHO-aligned moderate + vigorous activity minutes per day.
+Also called Active Zone Minutes by Fitbit.
 Different from raw steps; a 3 mph stroll and a 4.5 mph brisk walk score very differently.

 Weekly average chart